 Imagine that a neighborhood coffee chain asks you to develop a loyalty program for their customers.
 The task seems simple, but the bumps start when you’re trying to determine the purpose of the program.
 For what is loyalty?
 Let’s start with the definition and then think about how to build it, using gamification mechanisms, among other things.

-Unfortunately, this ideal situation is rare in the market.
-More often than not — in this case as well — the product or service has a lot of alternatives that are likely to replace it.
-Another cafe on the way to work, the Yerba seller in the office — possibilities are endless.
+Unfortunately, this ideal situation is extremely rare in the market.
+More often than not — probably in this case as well — the product or service has a lot of alternatives that are likely to replace it.
+Another cafe on the way to work, the Yerba seller in the office — possibilities are nearly endless.
 But we can build loyalty not only around a product but also around the traits and values surrounding it.

 Remember: a loyal customer is not only the one who buys.
 Loyalty (preference and effort) can manifest itself in several other areas or brand touch points.
-And it’s up to you if you can transform this preference and effort into buying behavior.
+And it’s entirely up to you if you can transform this preference and effort into buying behavior.
 What are those brand touch points?

 - Engagement — engaged customer visits you more frequently, talks and thinks about you, can define you clearly (which is a lot, most customers don’t care that much about you).